eleco/eleco.github.io/_posts/2015-03-26-Testing-Shell-Scripts.md

 ---

 This [story] (https://bugzilla.redhat.com/show_bug.cgi?id=1202858) highlights the potential dire consequences of undefined variables in Shell scripts.
+In a nutshell this command:
+{% highlight java %}
+`rm -rf "$VAR/ *` ,
+{% endhighlight %}
-In a nutshell this command: `rm -rf "$VAR/ *` , when executed with $VAR left undefined, then becomes `rm -rf *`, and will delete all files in the current directory and subdirectories. oops.
+when executed with $VAR left undefined, then becomes `rm -rf *`, and will delete all files in the current directory and subdirectories. oops.

 It's somewhat paradoxical that Shell scripts are frequently used to drive mission-critical activities such as starting/stopping processes,